juanburdick/Clarence-Curse-DND/2_CANTRIPS.md

 This spell's damage increases by 1d8 when you reach 5th level (2d8), 11th level (3d8), and 17th level (4d8).

-# Shape Water
+# Magic Stone
-Summary: Waterbending, but no attacks.
+Summary: Remember David and Goliath?

-- Cast time: 1 action
+- Cast time: 1 bonus action
-- Range/Area: 30 ft (5ft cube)
+- Range/Area: Touch
-- Components: S
+- Components: V, S
-- Duration: Instantaneous
+- Duration: 1 Minute
 - School: Transmutation
 - Attack/Save: None
-- Damage/Effect: Control
+- Damage/Effect: Throwable damage

-You choose an area of water that you can see within range and that fits within a 5-foot cube.
-You manipulate it in one of the following ways:

-  - You instantaneously move or otherwise change the flow of the water as you direct, up to 5 feet in any direction.
-This movement doesn’t have enough force to cause damage.
-  - You cause the water to form into simple shapes and animate at your direction.
-This change lasts for 1 hour.
-  - You change the water’s color or opacity.
-The water must be changed in the same way throughout.
-This change lasts for 1 hour.

-You freeze the water, provided that there are no creatures in it.
-The water unfreezes in 1 hour.

-If you cast this spell multiple times, you can have no more than two of its non-instantaneous effects active at a time, and you can dismiss such an effect as an action.
+You touch one to three pebbles and imbue them with magic.
+You or someone else can make a ranged spell attack with one of the pebbles by throwing it or hurling it with a sling.
+If thrown, it has a range of 60 feet.
+If someone else attacks with the pebble, that attacker adds your spellcasting ability modifier, not the attacker’s, to the attack roll.
+On a hit, the target takes bludgeoning damage equal to 1d6 + your spellcasting ability modifier.
+Hit or miss, the spell then ends on the stone.

+If you cast this spell again, the spell ends early on any pebbles still affected by it.

 # Spare the Dying
 Summary: Stop death saves.